-Each fall, the Full-Time MBA Program enrolls approximately 240 bright, diverse, and creative future business leaders.
+Each fall, the Full-time MBA Program enrolls approximately 275 bright, diverse, and creative future business leaders.
 We admit candidates with solid professional experience and leadership potential who come from a

 The quality of an MBA program is immeasurably enhanced by the real-world business experience that students bring to the classroom.
 For this reason, most of our students have two or more years of full-time professional work experience following the completion of their undergraduate degree.
 More important, however, is the richness of that experience.

 Your past academic performance provides us with an indication as to whether you will be able to handle the academic rigor of our program.
-Candidates may apply to the program if they hold the equivalent of a four-year US bachelor's degree and have not obtained an MBA or comparable degree from another institution.
+Candidates may apply to the program if they hold the equivalent of a four-year U.S. bachelor's degree and have not obtained an MBA or comparable degree from another institution.
 In reviewing your transcripts, we take into account your choice of coursework, the rigor of your undergraduate major, the competitiveness of your academic institutions, and your grade point average (GPA).

 The curriculum at Haas includes courses that have a qualitative focus and others that are more analytical and quantitative.
 All applicants should have completed, at a minimum, a college-level mathematics or statistics course.
 Haas faculty who teach quantitative courses will assume you have mastered the basic material.
 Therefore, the Admissions Committee looks carefully at quantitative proficiency when making its admissions decisions.

 The Berkeley MBA has a distinct culture, and we seek applicants who represent the school's four Defining Leadership Principles: Confidence Without Attitude, Question the Status Quo, Students Always, and Beyond Yourself.

 To be considered for admission to the Berkeley Haas MBA, an applicant must successfully complete the following: